MH-BY/digital-garden/src/site/notes/Notes/Life choices.md

 | Safety(1)         | 6(6)       | 9(9)      |
 | Taxes   (5)       | 5(25)      | 6(30)     |
 | *Sum*         | (166)      | (97)          |
-In this example you would stay in Jogjakarta because it received a score of 166 over 97.
+In this example, you would stay in Jogjakarta because it received a score of 166 over 97.

 #productivity #inspiration